robseb/HPS2FPGAmapping/README.md

 		//// IO Buffer Temp CAN 0
 		wire can0_rx, can0_tx;
       ````
-	*  To connect in-/output-values with pythical I/O Pins are I/O-Buffers requierd
+	*  To connect in-/output-values with physical I/O Pins are I/O-Buffers requiered
-	*  The outputs of Buffers are connected to following Arduino shild Pins:
+	*  The outputs of these Buffers are connected to the following Arduino shild Pins:
 	[Screenshot Arduino Shild Pinout]
 	* Add at the end of the file following lines of verilog code
 		*  **UART1:**